-As is well known (e.g., Fagin & Halpern 1987, Fagin et al. 1995, Yalcin 2016), the logical omniscience problem is a problem in that possible worlds models of epistemic reasoning typically predict agents to immediately know all deductive consequences of their knowledge, but real humans do not display this behavior.
-For example, consider the outcome for (15) if we apply the possible worlds implementation of the epistemic account proposed by Giannakidou & Mari (2016) in (6).
+Note that, as is well known, the logical omniscience problem is a problem in that it poses a challenge for possible worlds accounts of epistemic reasoning (see Fagin & Halpern 1988 for classic work on the logical omniscience problem, Fagin et al. 1995 for a book length overview, and Yalcin 2016 for recent work).
+For example, consider the outcome for (15) if we try to apply the possible worlds implementation of the epistemic account proposed by Giannakidou & Mari (2016) in (6).
 Given the professors' ability to correctly say whose exams they have graded, it seems reasonable to say that for each student, they know whether they have graded that student's exam.
-This information, when combined with the knowledge of their total class sizes, produces an $\bigcap Epi$ for each professor that entails the prejacent I have graded more than half.
-Thus, while the epistemic account in (13) makes the right predictions, the implementation of it in (6) makes the right prediction for (15a), but not for (15b).
-10
+This information, when combined with the knowledge of their total class sizes, produces a $\bigcap Epi$ for each professor that entails the prejacent I have graded more than half.
+Thus, while the epistemic account in (13) makes the right predictions, the implementation of it in (6) makes the right prediction for (15a), but not for (15b).10

-The most straightforward way to fix the particular implementation in (6a) is to apply the idea of compartmentalized belief (Stalnaker 1984, discussed also in Lewis 1996 and Yalcin 2016): Agents only recognize the logical consequences of certain members of the powerset of Epi, with availability of a set determined in this case by how large it is. $Must \ \phi$ is felicitous only if φ is not entailed by one of the available subsets of Epi.
-Prof. SmallClass has access to the consequences of the relevant subset in Epi while prof. BigClass does not.
+The most straightforward way to fix the particular implementation in (6a) is to say that agents only recognize the logical consequences of certain members of the powerset of Epi (this is the idea of compartmentalized belief suggested in Stalnaker 1984, and discussed also in Lewis 1996 and Yalcin 2016).
+The availability of a subset of Epi is determined by how large it is.
+Must φ is felicitous only if φ is not entailed by one of the available subsets of Epi.
+Prof. SmallClass recognizes the consequences of the relevant subset in Epi while prof. BigClass does not.

 However it is already known that such a solution won't solve the problem of logical omniscience more generally.
 For example, what if, for a particular subset of Epi, an agent recognizes some of its logical consequences and not others?
 Moreover, as Yalcin (2016) points out, the problem of logical omniscience is actually a cluster of problems and this solution does not solve all of them.
 For example, an agent may fail to recognize that one proposition they know entails another.
-In this guise, the logical omniscience problem also poses a challenge to vF&G's implementation of the indirectness account in (5a).
-I.e., a directly known proposition ψ entails φ , thus must φ is predicted to be infelicitous.
-But if the agent fails to recognize the entailment, then the must φ utterance may be intuitively felicitous.
-For example, an ancient
+Note that in this latter guise, the logical omniscience problem also

-10 The problem is that a set of propositions like Epi and its conjunction $\bigcap Epi$ do not model the fact that humans sometimes fail to see the consequences of what they know.
+10 The problem is that, if propositions are sets of possible worlds, then a set of propositions like Epi and its conjunction $\bigcap Epi$ are not equipped to model the fact that humans sometimes fail to see the consequences of what they know.
 Taking Epi's conjunction is like scanning through a spreadsheet and manipulating data to see all of its consequences.
 People can do this just fine if the amount of data is small.
 But we struggle if there is a lot of data.
 Extra-mental tools (like spreadsheets) are needed.
-The model in (6) does not make this distinction.
+The set-theoretic objects we are using to model human behavior do not make this distinction.

 The literature on the epistemological puzzle of the logical omniscience problem makes clear that a better account of how people reason with knowledge is needed for reasons independent of epistemic modality.
 Whatever the best solution is, it will need to be imported into the semantics of epistemic modals.
-The key point here is that the generalization in (13) between the intuitions about knowledge and the felicity conditions on $must \ \phi$ utterances, which is the main thesis of this paper, is further supported by this class of examples.
+The key point here is that the generalization in (13) between the intuitions about knowledge and the felicity conditions on must φ utterances, which is the main thesis of this paper, is further supported by this class of examples.